 In some parts of the country and in some industries, blue jeans and Birkenstocks are perfectly acceptable workplace attire.
 But for some employees, strict dress codes are still the norm.

 If your employees are in the latter group, you may want to think about relaxing your dress code just a bit.
 Perhaps you could begin with “Casual Fridays” along with some clear-cut guidelines on what “casual” means.

 Long offered by many employers, wellness plans are most successful when they’re tied to reduced insurance premiums for those who participate.
 Smoking cessation and weight loss are two programs that can pay off big for both employers and employees.
 The employee enjoys better health and lower insurance costs.
 At the same time, the employer gets healthier, happier, more engaged employees.

 At The Carmoon Group, we want to help our clients succeed.
-We offer friendly service, helpful advice, and a wide variety of insurance plans to meet your every business need.
+We offer friendly service, helpful advice, and a wide variety of business insurance plans to meet your every business need.
 Why not give us a call today to make an appointment for your annual insurance review.
 Or just fill out our online form and we’ll get back to you right away.